Why Ancient Greeks Built Their Greatest Temples Not in Athens — But in Sicily

 The Temples That Survived 2,500 Years

-The Valle dei Templi — the Valley of the Temples — stretches for three kilometres along a rocky ridge.
-Eight major temples once lined this sacred way.
-Seven survive to varying degrees, and their scale is genuinely astonishing.
+The Valle dei Templi — the Valley of the Temples — stretches for about three kilometres along a rocky ridge south of the modern city of Agrigento.
+Eight major temples once stood along this sacred way.
+Most survive to some degree, and their scale is remarkable.

-The Temple of Concordia, built around 440 BC, is one of the best-preserved Doric temples in the entire world — rivalling the Parthenon in Athens.
-It survived intact because it was converted into a Christian church in the 6th century AD.
-Those who cut doorways into its columns, inadvertently, saved them.
+Temple of Concordia (c.
+440 BC) — This is one of the best-preserved Doric temples anywhere in the world, on par with the Parthenon in Athens.
+It survived because it was converted into a Christian church in the 6th century AD.
+The doorways cut into its walls actually helped keep the structure standing through the centuries.

 A City at the Edge of the Ancient World